 Birds in Kidepo Valley national park

-The park is also rich in birdlife with 465bird species and some of which in Uganda are only in Kidepo valley national park and the Karamoja region.
-In protected areas bird count Kidepo Valley is next Queen Elizabeth national park.
+The park is rich in birdlife with 465 bird species some of which are only in Kidepo valley national park and the Karamoja region in Uganda.
 The birds to look out for include; Ostrich, Secretary bird, little green bee-eater, Kori bustard, Pygmy falcon and Karamoja Apalis.
 Kidepo is notable for its 58 species of prey including the Verreaux’s eagle, Egyptian vulture, and pygmy falcon and 14 of these are believed to be endemic to Kidepo and Karamoja region.

 Safaris and Activities in Kidepo Valley National Park

 Apoka Tourism Centre – Great views overlooking the game rich narus valley.

 Kidepo Valley – stroll along 50m wide bed of white sands between the banks in the dry season, in the rainy season it is a river.

 Kanangorok Hot Springs – good picnic place with impressive views of the mountains.
 The biggest attraction is the ostriches that roam the area.

 Mount Morungule – home to the IK people, smallest ethnic group in Uganda.

 Namamukweny Valley – meaning ‘a place with no birds’ even though it is inhabited with lots of birds including the Eastern paradise-whydah, white-crested turaco, Abyssinian roller, green wood hoopoe and common bulbul among others.